 That mix is unusual for a low-income economy emerging from a debt crisis.
 It reflects a sustained push to widen the tax base under the government’s reform programme, alongside the revenue effects of a weaker, market-set birr.

-Tax revenue in this context means income collected by the federal government from individuals, businesses, customs duties and other domestic sources.
-Widening the tax base means bringing more economic activity into the formal system where it can be taxed, a priority for countries seeking to reduce reliance on external borrowing.
+Tax revenue here means income collected by the federal government from individuals, businesses, customs duties and other domestic sources.
+Widening the tax base means bringing more activity into the formal system, where it can be taxed.
+That is a priority for countries seeking to reduce reliance on external borrowing.

 A post-default test of self-reliance

-Ethiopia missed a payment on its only international bond in December 2023, becoming Africa’s third pandemic-era sovereign default after Zambia and Ghana.
+Ethiopia missed a payment on its only international bond in December 2023.
+That made it Africa’s third pandemic-era sovereign default, after Zambia and Ghana.
 Since then the government has secured a US$3.4 billion International Monetary Fund programme, floated the birr and pursued restructuring talks with creditors.

-A budget financed overwhelmingly by domestic taxes, rather than borrowing, is the clearest signal yet that Addis Ababa intends to fund its own growth.
-The IMF, which is watching the reform programme closely, has made revenue mobilisation a central benchmark.
+A budget financed mostly by domestic taxes, rather than borrowing, is the clearest signal yet that Addis Ababa intends to fund its own growth.
+The IMF, which is watching the reform programme closely, has made revenue collection a central benchmark.

-A sovereign default occurs when a government cannot or will not meet scheduled debt payments to foreign creditors.
-Restructuring talks aim to negotiate new terms that the debtor can afford, often involving reduced principal, lower interest rates or extended repayment schedules.
+A sovereign default happens when a government cannot or will not meet scheduled debt payments to foreign creditors.
+Restructuring talks aim to agree new terms the debtor can afford.
+These often involve reduced principal, lower interest rates or longer repayment schedules.

 Where the money goes

 Spending priorities include education, healthcare, agriculture, road infrastructure, energy expansion and urban development, per Fana Media.
-The budget also earmarks 187.3 billion birr — 15.1 per cent of the total — as subsidies for Ethiopia’s regional states.
+The budget also sets aside 187.3 billion birr — 15.1 per cent of the total — as subsidies for Ethiopia’s regional states.

 Those transfers matter in a federation still recovering from conflict and drought in several regions.
 They fund basic services delivered by regional governments rather than by Addis Ababa.

-Ethiopia is organised as a federation of regional states, each with its own administration responsible for local services such as primary education, health clinics and rural roads.
+Ethiopia is organised as a federation of regional states.
+Each has its own administration for local services such as primary education, health clinics and rural roads.
 Federal subsidies bridge the gap between what regions can raise locally and what they need to deliver those services.

 What to watch

-Can the government’s tax administration keep pace with the ambitious revenue targets, or will collection fall short as economic pressures mount?
-Will the spending priorities translate into visible improvements in infrastructure and services, or will execution lag behind the plan?
+Can the tax administration keep pace with the ambitious revenue targets?
+Or will collection fall short as economic pressures mount?
+And will the spending priorities bring visible gains in infrastructure and services, or will delivery lag behind the plan?

 How big is Ethiopia’s 2026/27 federal budget?